sciZer0/newdiscoveries/c/README.md

 ### DISCOVERY #2
 <i>NEW FORMULAS FOR FORCE, WORK, ENERGY, POWER</i>

 2.1.
-Work and Energy in the Most General Sense;<br>
+Work and Energy in the Most General Sense<br>
 2.2.
-New Concept of Force;<br>
+New Concept of Work and New Concept of Energy<br>
 2.3.
-New Definition of Force;<br>
+New Law of Conservation of Energy<br>
 2.4.
-Target Acceleration as the feature of each Force;<br>
+New Concept of Force<br>
 2.5.
-New Formula for Force;<br>
+Target Acceleration as the feature of each Force<br>
 2.6.
-New Understanding of the magnitude of Force;<br>
+New Formula for Force<br>
 2.7.
-Work and Energy in the Most General Sense;<br>
+New Understanding of the magnitude of Force<br>
 2.8.
-New Concept of Work and New Concept of Energy;<br>
+New Universal Formula for Work and Energy<br>
 2.9.
-New Universal Formula for Work and Energy;<br>
+New Unit of Measure for Work and Energy<br>
 2.10.
-New Unit of Measure for Work and Energy;<br>
-2.10.
-Static Mechanical Work;<br>
+Static Mechanical Work<br>
 2.11.
-Calculations with New Formulas and Explanations;<br>
+Calculations with New Formulas<br>
 2.12.
-New Formula for Kinetic Energy<br>
+New Formula for Kinetic Energy, canceling Kinetic Energy Paradox<br>
-2.14. explanation of the well-known Kinetic Energy Paradox;<br>
-2.15.
+2.13.
 New Formula for Potential Energy;<br>
-2.16.
+2.14.
 New Formula for Power.<br>
-2.17.
-New Law of Conservation of Energy

 --